-The park and ride site at Bury Road is also safeguarded for future reuse for park and ride.
+The park and ride site at Anglia Parkway is safeguarded for future reuse for park and ride.
+The Council will investigate the feasibility of park and ride on part of IP152 Airport Farm Kennels.

 Table 6: List of development sites which will include provision for transport infrastructure